yizhezhang07/bcndetection/README.md

 ### ReadME
 -----
-This repo contains the pythhon implementation of our proposed periodicity detection algorithm in paper.
+This repo contains the python implementation of our proposed periodicity detection algorithm in paper.

 We provide three demo jupyter-notebooks `gauss/insert/omit_demo.ipynb` to generate the results in Section 4.2 Algorithm Evaluation Figure 4.